nahom-d54/awesome-free-chatgpt/README.md

 ## Disclaimer

-Please note that they are not maintained, advertisied or created by OpenAI!
+Please note that these unofficial "proxies" are not maintained, developed or made by OpenAI!

 They are especially useful if you are a researcher/journalist in a country where ChatGPT is forbidden and you need to access it, still.